Plant Taxon (Scientific Name) Lookup

 Although WCVP is considered the standard WFO is offered because there are a few differences between the two.

-Both data sets are stored within MOP-DB and are optimized for speed.
+Both data sets are stored within MOPDB and are optimized for speed.

 Each has information for about 1.5 million plants.

-In order to stay current MOP-DB intends to grab the lists from WCVP and WFO when new ones are released.
+In order to stay current MOPDB intends to grab the lists from WCVP and WFO when new ones are released.

 Note that neither data set contains cultivars like Aeonium 'Kiwi'.